 If any company listed above changed their monopolistic parts policy contact us to be removed from this list immediately.

-Watchmakers and watch repairers please join my mailing list that is restricted to discussion on the following subjects.
+Watchmakers and watch repairers please join our mailing list that is for discussion on the following subjects.

 - Information about the restriction of watch parts by some watch manufactures